Please select the practice for a detailed listing

 Abrams & Associates, LLC

-In addition, we offer Mindfulness for High Schoolers.
+In addition, we offer Mindfulness for Upper Elementary or Middle Schoolers.
 This is a time-limited and skills based group that draws heavily from the mindfulness-based stress reduction (MBSR) approach.
 Mindfulness is the act of intentionally attending to one’s present moment-to-moment experiences in an open and nonjudgmental way.
 Through mindfulness strategies, one is able to calm the mind, and be less reactive and more purposeful in their responses.
 Mindfulness techniques have been heavily studied in the literature and have been found to have many benefits including reduced anxiety and stress, increased sense of control and self-efficacy, a reduction in anger/hostility and better reported sleep.
-The goal of this group is to teach adolescents how to better manage stress and anxiety and engage in more focused and intentional behavior through the use of empirically supported mindfulness techniques.
+The goal of this group is to teach upper elementary children or young adolescents how to better manage stress and anxiety and engage in more focused and intentional behavior through the use of empirically supported mindfulness techniques.
 Examples of the types of exercises include Body Scan, Mindful Stopping and Mindful Homework/Test Taking.

 We are a family-friendly group practice offering assessment and psychotherapy for children, teens and adults.
 For more information or to set up a group intake appointment, please contact our intake coordinator.

 Contact: Intake Coordinator

 301-949-2098, ext 1

 3841 Farragut Avenue, Kensington, MD 20895

 Alvord Baker & Associates, LLC – Resilience Builder Program®